rachel-feldman/wellsfargosocialmedia/index.md

 ### Frequent Topics and Related Items###
 ![Cluster Dendrogram](http://i.imgur.com/roYZq10.png)
-This dedrogram, created by a member or my team shows some of the hierarchical pairings of words commonly found together.
+This dedrogram shows some of the hierarchical pairings of words commonly found together.
 This dendrogram makes come interesting connections:
 * At the smaller connections, money and phone are linked suggestion mobile app use, or customer service ties
 * BankD is commonly linked to url links(represented by 'internet')
 * BankA is clustered with twitter handles which shows that there was a high percent of the posts tweets about bank A